Quantum oscillations in Dirac magnetoplasmons: Abstract

 \section{Abstract}

-We study magnetoplasmons and the loss function in Dirac semimetals using the random phase approximation.
-We demonstrate that the plasmon frequency shows quantum oscillations and can thus be used to probe many-body effects in semimetals.
-This rich behavior of Dirac magnetoplasmons is caused by the linear dispersion of low-energy excitations and distinct from interacting electron systems with parabolic bands, for which the plasmon frequency is purely classical and not sensitive to electron interactions.
+The plasmon frequency in standard electron gases with a parabolic single-particle dispersion is a purely classical quantity that is not sensitive to electron interactions or the equation of state.
+We demonstrate that this canonical result no longer holds for plasmons in three-dimensional semimetals, which can thus be used to probe many-body effects in these systems.
+In particular, we show that the plasmon frequency in an external magnetic field displays quantum oscillations, which is not the case for the electron gas.
+Using the random phase approximation, results are presented for the magnetoplasmon dispersion and the loss function in Dirac semimetals.
 We include a full discussion of the loss function in a magnetic field as a function of the direction of propagation with respect to the magnetic field direction and discuss the transition from large magnetic fields to the low-field limit.